26 Reasons I'm Grateful to be an Entrepreneur

 Have you ever thought about all those little things that make being an entrepreneur - especially a work-from-home business owner - really awesome?

-This blog was originally published in 2015 and it’s always fun one to go back and read and think about where I was as an entrepreneur then and where I am now.
-There have been some really big changes in my life (2 kids now instead of 1, plus my office mate passed away after a long, loving 16 years).
+This blog was originally published in 2015 and it’s always fun one to go back and read and think about where I was as an entrepreneur then and where I am now as a work-from-home entrepreneur.
+There have been some really big changes in my life (2 kids now instead of 1, moving to a new city, and choosing to homeschool).

 And let’s not even go there with the whole 2020/pandemic/quarantine thing…because that rocked everyone’s world and ushered in a new working standard of flexibility and remote working.